troy-lamerton/artificial-general-intelligence/README.md

 Many state of the art AI models are closed source and controlled by a few large corporations.
 Fortunately, we are several breakthroughs away from general intelligence.

+### Roadmap

+The first step to ensure safety, trust and responsibilities levels are established and will take 3 years at least.
+Likely more to acheive this across more than one region.

 ## Blockers

 ### Safety